nathaneltitane/dextop/README.md

 ### The fun begins:

 When logging into the proot container for the first time, you need to start the vnc server manually:
-Type `'vnc-start'` and follow the prompt to select the appropriate device resolution settings for the Android device or external monitor.
+Type `'vnc-session -o'` and follow the prompt to select the appropriate device resolution settings for the Android device or external monitor.

 The next login will automatically launch the session for you using the settings you've chosen previously: